scottcolfer/scottcolfer.github.io/_posts/2025-10-05-how-to-finish-writing-a-book.md

 Feedback began arriving before Christmas and kept flowing until February 2025.
 Voice notes.
 Annotated photos.
 Returned copies filled with scribbles.
 People really read it.
 They said:

-- The main point is true — and it’s the first time I’ve heard it said out loud.
+- The main point is true, and it’s the first time I’ve heard it said out loud.
 - It needs more structure and sign-posting.
-- The “Email to the Universe” should open the book.
+- The “Email to the Universe” is strong and should open the book.

 I'd come to similar conclusions myself.
 It was the perfect mix of affirmation and challenge.
 After months alone, the book was now in conversation.
 Readers met it with generosity, and their reflections sharpened mine.
 It confirmed what was real, and showed what to leave behind.